RSE-Cambridge/data-acc/docs/install.md

 DAC_ANSIBLE_DIR=/var/lib/data-acc/fs-ansible/
 ```

-Note that in `/var/lib/data-acc/fs-ansible/` you contain the fs-ansible
+Note that `/var/lib/data-acc/fs-ansible/` should contain the fs-ansible
-from the release tarball.
-In addition there should be a working virtual
+scripts from the release tarball.
+In addition there should be a working virtual environment in
+`/var/lib/data-acc/fs-ansible/.venv`.
-environment in `/var/lib/data-acc/fs-ansible/.venv`.
-You can can set
-this up as follows:
+You can can create this on each dacd node as follows:

 ```
 virtualenv /var/lib/data-acc/fs-ansible/.venv